tu-dortmund-ls12-rt/unikernel-based_deferrable_server_analysis/README.md

 Some common software should be installed:
 ```
-sudo apt-get install software-properties-common git screen python3.7
+sudo apt-get install software-properties-common git python3.9
 ```
-If the installation of Python3.7 doesn't work, likely you need to add deadsnakes PPA beforehand as it is not available on universe repo:
+If the installation of Python3.9 doesn't work, likely you need to add deadsnakes PPA beforehand as it is not available on universe repo:
 ```
 sudo add-apt-repository ppa:deadsnakes/ppa
 sudo apt-get update
 ```

-To run the experiments Python 3.7 is required (Python 3.10.4 should also work).
+To run the experiments Python 3.9 is required (another version of Python 3 might also work).
 Moreover, the following packages are required:
 ```
-argparse
+getopt
 math
+matplotlib
+multiprocessing
 numpy
-scipy
+os
+pickle
 random
-matplotlib
-pickle
-multiprocessing
 statistics
+sys
 ```

-Assuming that Python 3.7 is installed in the targeted machine, to install the required packages:
+Assuming that Python 3.9 is installed in the targeted machine, to install the required packages:
 ```
-pip3 install scipy numpy matplotlib argparse statistics
+pip3 install matplotlib numpy
 ```
 or
 ```
-python3.7 -m pip install scipy numpy matplotlib argparse statistics
+python3.9 -m pip install matplotlib numpy
 ```
 In case there is any dependent package missing, please install them accordingly.